 Bacteria and field parameter data was collected at 11 sites along Emigration Creek: three upper, four middle and four lower watershed locations.
-2018 data shows only slight changes among most parameters through the watershed.
-There is a strong seasonal relationship where E. coli and turbidity values increase in warmer months (July, August, and September).
+E. coli values were sporadically high at all sites, with most sites showing values above the acute limit.
+E. coli average values also increase moving downstream even when the high values are removed.
+Temperature shows strong seasonal trends, but it should be noted that there is a significant jump in summer high temperatures as soon as the creek leaves the canyon mouth.
+Conductivity shows some high winter values in the lower watershed that could be attributed to street salting and snow removal.
+Turbidity shows a spike in April at all sample locations that mirrors high flows from snowmelt.
 Macroinvertebrate samples were collected at five locations, with three in the upper watershed, one in the middle reaches, and one in the lower urban section.
-Upper watershed numbers indicate "Good" and "Fair" values in the tributaries of Emigration Creek (BR\14.39 & LK\00.18).
-All samples from the mainstem of the creek indicate "Poor" values, but within the poor category scores still worsen downstream.
+Upper watershed numbers indicate "Good" and "Fair" values in the tributaries of Emigration Creek (BR_14.39 & KL_00.18).
+Mid watershed samples are rated fair and the lower watershed is poor for macroinvertebrate health.
 Macroinvertebrate stressors include fine sediment embedment for all samples.
 The stability report for Emigration Creek states that reaches "remain poor for nearly the entire length" of the creek.
 Low stream stability can be attributed to rapid downcutting and near-stream development.